antofic/GraphCodable/Docs/UserGuide.md

 ```
 #### Reference type replacement system

-GraphCodable implements a type replacement system:

-**This example needes to be updated.**
+The type name of value types is not encoded, so it is always possible to change the name of a "struct" without affecting the decoding.
+The same thing doesn't happen for reference types.
+Therefore GraphCodable implements a reference type replacements system.

 ```swift
 import Foundation